ywher/SS-ADA/README.md

 ## Abstract

-Semantic segmentation plays an important role in intelligent vehicle which provides pixel-level semantic information.
-However, the labeling budget for semantic segmentation is expensive and time-consuming.
-To reduce the cost, domain adaptation methods are proposed to transfer the knowledge from  labeled source domain to the unseen target domain.
-Among them, semi-supervised and active learning-based methods are proposed to improve the segmentation performance using limited labeled data from target domain.
-Semi-supervised-based methods suffer from the noisy pseudo-labels due to the domain shift and lack of accurate semantic guidance.
-Active learning-based methods requires the human annotation for better performance but neglect the potential of the unlabeled data.
-In this paper, we propose a novel semi-supervised active domain adaptation (SS-ADA) framework for semantic segmentation.
-SS-ADA combines the advantages of semi-supervised learning and active learning to achieve supervised learning accuracy using limited labeled data from the target domain.
-We also design the IoU-based class weighting strategy to alleviate the class imbalance problem using the annotation from active learning.
-We conducted extensive experiments on synthetic-to-real and real-to-real domain adaptation settings, and the results demonstrate the effectiveness of our method.
-SS-ADA can achieve or even surpass the accuracy of supervised learning counterpart with only 25\% of target labeled data using real-time segmentation model.
-The code will be released at \url{https://github.com/ywher/SS-ADA}.
+Semantic segmentation plays an important role in intelligent vehicles, providing pixel-level semantic information about the environment.
+However, the labeling budget is expensive and time-consuming when semantic segmentation model is applied to new driving scenarios.
+To reduce the costs, semi-supervised semantic segmentation methods have been proposed to leverage large quantities of unlabeled images.
+Despite this, their performance still lags behind the accuracy of supervised learning, which is desired in practical applications.
+A significant shortcoming is that they typically select unlabeled images for annotation randomly, neglecting the assessment of sample value for model training.
+In this paper, we propose a novel semi-supervised active domain adaptation (SS-ADA) framework for semantic segmentation that employs an image-level acquisition strategy.
+SS-ADA integrates active learning into semi-supervised semantic segmentation to achieve the accuracy of supervised learning with a limited amount of labeled data from the target domain.
+Additionally, we design an IoU-based class weighting strategy to alleviate the class imbalance problem using annotations from active learning.
+We conducted extensive experiments on synthetic-to-real and real-to-real domain adaptation settings.
+The results demonstrate the effectiveness of our method.
+SS-ADA can achieve or even surpass the accuracy of its supervised learning counterpart with only 25\% of the target labeled data when using a real-time segmentation model.
+The code for SS-ADA is available at \url{https://github.com/ywher/SS-ADA}.

 ## Environment Setup